-Based on the bestselling novel by Gillian Flynn, it talks about the shocking dynamics of the oldest relationship in the world i.e. between a husband and his wife.
-Told from a first person perspective, ‘Gone Girl’ is about a woman speculating her husband’s cruelty and her fear of him killing her.
+Based on the bestselling novel by Gillian Flynn, the movie talks about the shocking dynamics of the oldest relationship in the world i.e., between a husband and his wife.
+Told from a first-person perspective, ‘Gone Girl’ is about a woman speculating her husband’s cruelty and her fear of him killing her.
 Or was it the other way?
 Well, they said it right – Hell hath no fury like a woman scorned!
 The movie starts with these opening lines: What are you thinking?
 How are you feeling?
 What have we done to each other?
 Go figure!

 9. Cape Fear (1991)

-What would you do, if a crazy psychopath crosses your path?
-Robert De Niro as the despicable Max Cady became every one’s nightmare.
-‘Cape Fear’ is one of the most memorable appearances of De Niro, where his act of a psychopath rapist driven by a hatred towards Nick Nolte became a force to reckon with.
+What would you do if a crazy psychopath crosses your path?
+Robert De Niro as the despicable Max Cady became everyone’s nightmare.
+‘Cape Fear’ is one of the most memorable appearances of De Niro, where his act of a psychopath rapist driven by hatred towards Nick Nolte became a force to reckon with.
 Watch one of the greatest actors unfurl one of his memorable acts.
-After all, he’s the “Do-Right Man”, isn’t he?
+After all, he’s the “Do-Right Man,” isn’t he?

 Read More: Best Exorcism Movies of All Time